StevenKehrli/Trelnex/Trelnex.Core.Azure/README.md

 &nbsp;

-`CosmosCommandProvider` is an `ICommandProvider` that uses Azure Cosmos DB NoSQL API as a backing store, providing scalable, globally distributed data access.
+`CosmosDataProvider` is an `IDataProvider` that uses Azure Cosmos DB NoSQL API as a backing store, providing scalable, globally distributed data access.

-#### CosmosCommandProvider - Dependency Injection
+#### CosmosDataProvider - Dependency Injection

-The `AddCosmosCommandProviders` method takes a `Action<ICommandProviderOptions>` `configureCommandProviders` delegate.
-This delegate configures the necessary `ICommandProvider` instances for the application.
+The `AddCosmosDataProviders` method takes a `Action<IDataProviderOptions>` `configureDataProviders` delegate.
+This delegate configures the necessary `IDataProvider` instances for the application.

 ```csharp
     public static void Add(